 Messers Bharath & Co Chartered Accountants (MRN # 240163) were appointed as theInternal Auditors of the Company for the F.Y 2017.18 and the internal audit reports issuedby them were periodically reviewed by the Audit Committee and the management of theCompany is appraised about the observations of the internal auditor and on correctiveactions if any that needs to be taken.

 The Risk Management Committee of the Company comprising of the functional heads of theCompany will submit its periodical report to the Board of Directors on the measures to betaken for mitigation of potential risk factors that may affect the business of theCompany.
 The Risk Management Policy implemented by the Company which is designed to enablerisks to be identified assessed and mitigated appropriately is available on the websiteof the Company i.e www. balpharma.com.

 Internal Control System and its Adequacy:

-Yaur Company has an adequate system of internal controls with clearly defined authoritylimits.
+Your Company has an adequate system of internal controls with clearly defined authoritylimits.
 Internal controls ensure that the Company's assets are protected against loss fromunauthorised use or disposition and all transactions are authorised recorded and reportedin conformity with generally accepted accounting principles.
-These systems are designed toensure accuracy and reliability of accounting data promotion ofoperational efficiency and adherence to the prescribed management principles.
-These policies are periodicallyreviewed to meeting business requirements.
+The Company has in placeadequate internal financial controls with respect to Financial Statements.
+These systemsare designed to ensure accuracy and reliability of accounting data promotion ofoperational efficiency and adherence to the prescribed management principles.
+Thesepolicies are periodically reviewed to meeting business requirements.

 c) That the Directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the act for safeguardingthe assets of the Company and for preventing / detecting fraud and other irregularities.